deployKF/website/content/reference/tools.md

     footnote: ""
 ---

-# Current ML & Data Tools
+# Current Tools

-This page lists __ML & Data tools__ which are __currently supported__ by deployKF.
+A list of __ML & Data tools__ which are __currently available__ in deployKF.

-!!! question_secondary "What versions of each tool are supported?"
+!!! info "Tool Versions"

     See the [version matrix](../releases/version-matrix.md) to learn which versions of each tool are supported by each version of deployKF.

-!!! question_secondary "What tools are planned for future releases?"
+!!! question_secondary "What tools are planned for future versions?"

     See the [future tools](future-tools.md) page for a list of tools which are planned for future releases.